- by Daniel

 And I don't know about you but days working outside in the winter leave me feeling far more exhausted afterwards than normal.

-So all in all working in the cold is bad news.
+So all in all working in the cold is hard going.

 And as a result end up suffering much more.

-Why You Need To Keep Warm As You Work
+Why You Need To Stay Warm As You Work

 Because being exposed to the elements can be really dangerous if you don't protect yourself.